prometheusresearch/baseline-codebase/src/rex.action/README.rst

 Configuration
 =============

-Rex Wizard introduces a new concept — UI actions.
+Rex Action introduces a new concept — UI actions.

 Action is a reusable piece of UI which can be composed with other actions together to form a specific workflow.
 Actions can only be performed in some context.

 Context represents a UI state of an application, in other words it represents a position of a user in an application.
-Rex Wizard models context as a set of key-value pairs where keys are arbitrary labels and values are types for those labels.
+Rex Action models context as a set of key-value pairs where keys are arbitrary labels and values are types for those labels.